Soul Mirror

 Yule (Winter Solstice)

 Celebrated in December, Yule was a festival of hope, symbolizing the return of light after the darkest period of the year.
-The Celts believed that the sun rose again at this time, bringing with it promises of renewal and new beginnings.
-The festival involved lighting bonfires and candles to "help" the sun regain its strength, as well as decorating trees with symbols of life.
+The Celts believed that the Sun was reborn at this time, bringing with it promises of renewal and new beginnings.
+The festival involved lighting bonfires and candles to “help” the Sun regain its strength, as well as decorating trees with symbols of life.

 Litha (Summer Solstice)